holgerbrandl/kalasim/docs/userguide/docs/index.md

 Feel welcome to post questions and ideas in the project's [gitter chat](https://gitter.im/holgerbrandl/kalasim)

 Feel also invited to chat with us in the [kotlinlang.slack.com](http://kotlinlang.slack.com) in the `#datascience` channel.

-## Acknowledgements

-`kalasim` started off as a blunt rewrite of [salabim](https://www.salabim.org/).
-The latter provided a great path into simulation, states and resources.
-Its excellent documentation and wonderful examples made this project possible after all.